How & why

 1961: In the small U.P. community of Brimley, there used to be the consummate surplus store - genuine G.I. uniforms, backpacks, pocket knives, patches, hats, belts, canteens, tents - all sorts of military stuff piled everywhere, most of which was WWII era.
 America had produced so many incalculable tons to fight the War that places like this were bursting at their seams for decades.
 And for anyone experiencing the pleasure of walking into one of these unforgettable places, the aroma was absolutely intoxicating!

-My brothers and I left there one time with our precious green canvas goods so we could wage proper war in the woods, but the most important acquisitions of the day were definitely our 'buckle top' boots - the very same kind Vic Morrow wore while toting around his faithful Thompson in COMBAT.
-Now, if we still had those boots, they might have been valuable, except for the fact that we wore them every day and everywhere until they literally fell apart.
+My brothers and I left there on one occasion with our precious green canvas goods so we could wage proper war in the woods, but the most important acquisitions of the day were definitely our 'buckle top' boots - the very same kind Vic Morrow wore while toting around his faithful Thompson in COMBATNow, if we still had those boots, they might have been valuable, except for the fact that we wore them every day and everywhere until they literally fell apart.

 This is the vehicle that taught me to cuss - ever change a flathead V-8's oil pan gasket - while laying on your back - in the dirt - with bougainvillea flowers blowing around?!